Hair Testing for Drugs

 - Benzodiazepines (sleeping tablets, tranquilizers)

-In most circumstances Hair testing is an adjunct to traditional methods of drug detection such as urine or saliva testing, rather than a replacement testing regime.
-In particular, small, infrequent episodes of drug use, or very recent exposure (in the last few days for example) are unlikely to be detected in routine hair analysis.
+In most circumstances, hair testing is an adjunct to traditional methods of drug detection.
+We don’t recommend using the procedure as a replacement screening regime for urine or saliva testing.
+A routine hair analysis is unlikely to detect small, infrequent episodes of drug use, or or very recent exposure (such as in the last few days).